Discover New York: A Day Trip Escape To Bear Mountain [Photo Essay]

 It took a moment before I realized it was Oktoberfest and Bear Mountain celebrates the holiday each year to the fullest with lots of local brew options, artisan tents and barbecuing.

 Oh yea, friend and fellow blogger Leif Harum of Runaway Guide also attests to having seen a nude hiker wearing only a sombrero last time he was at Bear Mountain.
+I guess that guy didn’t know what to wear going hiking.

 Needless to say, it’s not only scenic, there are some great people watching that can (almost) rival NYC’s.